aliostad/BeeHive/README.md

 BeeHive
 =======

-An Actor Helper Library for Windows Azure.
+An Actor Helper mini-Library for cloud - currently for Windows Azure only.
 Implementation is very simple - if you need a complex implementation of the Actor Model, you are probbaly doing it wrong.

 This library helps implementing purely the business logic and the rest is taken care of.